 What is a Meta Description?

-When looking at your content in the CMS, the meta description is the “Description” box towards the top of the Properties > Parameters screen for the page.
-Below the title field and right above the “keywords” field.
-The description provides Google and other search engines with a summary of your webpage.
+When looking at your content in the CMS, the meta description is populated from the “Description” field towards the top of the Properties > Parameters screen for the page.
+Between the “Title” and “Keywords” fields.
+The description provides Google and other search engines with a short, relevant summary of your webpage.
 When someone searches on Google, they see a list of the top results.
 In the results, there is the title of the webpage, the URL, and the description.
 Having a good description will help the user decide if they want to click on YOUR page, versus the other options.